A First Time Festival-Goer's Guide To Cowgirl-Inspired Style

 Day One: Floral Frontier

 The first thing I kept in mind when packing for ACL was that it was going to be hot.
 As in, 90-degrees-in-direct-sunlight hot.
 In general, I love to "shop" my closet — I'm a proud outfit repeater — and found an old Reformation dress I bought at a sample sale ages ago but never worn.
 (Here's a similar one in linen.)
 Paired with my favorite Tecovas cowboy boots (also from my closet, a gift from when I moved to Dallas), I decided to lean into the yee-haw vibes with a chocolate bandana I got at Free People.
+And with a backdrop of side-stage access (an extra-special perk that fans could also experience via gumball machine at T-Mobile's Club Magenta).
+It was truly a next-level festival experience.

 Day Two: Lace & Leather

 For day two, I decided to go for an off-duty cowgirl look featuring a romantic lace tank and faux suede fringe micro shorts, both from Free People.
 (This is not an #ad, I just genuinely love the brand!)
 I recently found the cutest cowboy hat ever at Anthropologie — it works as a neutral but has teeny-tiny sequins sewn throughout for a hint of sparkle.
-It was a total compliment magnet, and also helped keep me cool during a day of truly incredible sets seen from the T-Mobile stage.
+It was a total compliment magnet, and also helped keep me cool during a day of truly incredible sets from the T-Mobile stage.
 (Also keeping me cool: The AC, fans, and drink stations at Club Magenta — in the club, we're all fam!)

 Day Three: Midnight Rodeo